creativebitstudio/reactnative-auth/README.md

 ### Note

-* Although you are free to use this application as you wish, we appreciate shout outs or linking back to our codebits website  https://www.creativebitstudio.com/codebits
+* Although you are free to use this application as you wish, we appreciate giving credit to the author or linking back to our codebits website page https://www.creativebitstudio.com/codebits

 ### Authors